John Anderson Graham: Kalimpong homes

 In 1910, the Church of Scotland missionary Aeneas Francon Williams arrived in Kalimpong to assist Graham at St Andrew's Colonial Home, firstly as the assistant schoolmaster and teacher of Geography and Science, and later as the Bursar.
 In 1914, Aeneas married Clara Anne Rendall, who was also a Church of Scotland missionary and a teacher at St Andrew's Colonial Home.
 Aeneas Francon Williams wrote the biography of John Anderson Graham that is included in the Dictionary of National Biography 1941-1950 published in 1959 by Oxford University Press.

 Graham's mission work later spread to Madras(present Chennai).
 In 1911, he visited Madras and spoke about his work in the Kalimpong home influencing many, including Arthur Lawley, then-Governor of Madras.
 St. George's Homes in Kodaikanal constructed later had the same purpose as that of Kalimpong home, much influenced and modeled by Graham's work in Kalimpong.

-At present, this educational institute has grown immensely providing education to more than 1200 boys and girls, located at 500-acre estate, on the slopes of Deolo Hills.
-At present, it is providing education to Eurasian, Anglo-Indian, ethnic Negalese people, students from neighbouring lands of Tibet, Bhutan, and locals from different creed and clan too.
-This school compound also houses the Graham's grave.
+This institute was providing education to more than 1200 boys and girls, located at 500-acre estate, on the slopes of Deolo Hills (in 2012?).
+Its students are Eurasian, Anglo-Indian, ethnic Negalese people, students from neighbouring lands of Tibet and Bhutan.
+The school compound also houses the Graham's grave.